 Pingbacks A pingback is a type of comment that’s created when you link to another blog post where pingbacks are enabled.
 The best way to think about pingbacks is as remote comments: Person A posts something on his blog.
 Person B posts on her own blog, linking to Person A’s post.
 This automatically sends a pingback to Person A when both have pingback enabled blogs.

 Here at WordPress.com you and your visitors can use your Facebook, Google+, Twitter or WordPress.com account to leave comments.
-This unified comment form including Facebook and Twitter login is active on all WordPress.com blogs.
-Logging in When your readers click on the Facebook or Twitter icon a new window will appear from that service asking them to log in and approve giving their information to your blog.
+This unified comment form including Facebook, Google+, and Twitter login is active on all WordPress.com blogs.
+Logging in When your readers click on the icon for Facebook, Google+, or Twitter, a new window will appear from that service asking them to log in and approve giving their information to your blog.
 Facebook and Twitter Comments

 Comments are enabled on new WordPress.com posts and pages by default.
 You can change the default for new posts or pages, as well as enable/disable comments on posts or pages you’ve already published.
 You can change the defaults for new posts or pages on theSettings -> Discussion screen.
 Enable and Disable Comments

 The email address you used when registering your WordPress.com account is listed on your Account Settings page, and under Users → Personal Settings in your dashboard.
 That is the email address where you will receive notifications from WordPress.com.
 Account notifications are sent to this address, for purposes including: Forgotten passwordUpdates from blogs you followNew blog activationPaid upgrades Email Notifications

 Comment Reply via Email Comment reply by email allows you to send a reply to a comment directly from the comment notification email.
 No need for an extra trip from your email client to your WordPress blog just to reply to a comment.
 Requirements